 Despite the undoubted success, there is a problem with the currently available stevia sweeteners – their taste.

-The other issue with plant-based stevia is that its sweetness on the tongue has a natural peak that cannot be improved.
-No matter how much more of it you pump into a beverage, you’ll never get a sweeter taste.
 The impact of these two issues can most readily be seen in carbonated soft drinks.
 The use of stevia as a sweetener for such drinks has strongly accelerated in recent years.
-But, in almost all such products, the stevia is blended with sugar or similar.
-The final product has no more than a 30-35% reduction in calories compared to regular drinks.
+In almost all such products, the stevia is blended with sugar or similar to mask the bitterness.
 The taste and sweetening power issues of the current stevia sweeteners mean that the sugar cannot be replaced entirely.
-It also means that plant-based stevia is not achieving its zero-calorie potential.
+Consequently, stevia is not achieving its zero-calorie potential.

-The stevia plant also makes stevia sweeteners (for example, Reb D and Reb M) that do not have this taste problem.
-Unfortunately, the plant makes them in very low amounts, well below a concentration of 1%.
-Getting commercial volumes of finished product would require planting, growing, harvesting and extracting an extraordinary amount of stevia plants from vast tracts of land which in turn makes them prohibitively expensive.
+The stevia plant also makes stevia sweeteners (for example, Reb D and Reb M) that do not have taste problems.
+Unfortunately, these are present at very low concentrations in the leaf, well below 1%.
+Getting commercial volumes of such sweeteners would require large amounts of resources and end up prohibitively expensive.

-By making these better-tasting sweeteners using yeast fermentation, Evolva can solve this problem.
-Sweeteners such as Reb D and Reb M can be made on a large scale with a commercially viable cost of goods.
-As an added plus, Evolva’s approach also provides a simpler, shorter and safer supply chain than traditional cultivation, processing and refining of plants.
+By making these better-tasting sweeteners using yeast fermentation, Evolva solves this problem.
+Reb D and Reb M can be made on a large scale with economics that make them affordable to the average person.
+Our approach also provides a simpler, shorter and safer supply chain than traditional cultivation, processing and refining of plants.